 The Old US Mint

 Next, you will stop at the Old US Mint, built by President Andrew Jackson in 1838.
 It is one of the sturdiest buildings in New Orleans.
 It’s site, Fort St. Charles, is also where two events occurred that changed New Orleans forever, and both involved executions.
-The first occurred at the beginning of the Spanish Domination and the second when Union forces captured New Orleans in 1862.
+The first happened at the beginning of the Spanish Domination and the second occurred when Union forces captured New Orleans in 1862.
 You will discover what happened and why.

 The LaLaurie Mansion